azdavis/azdavis.net/posts/en/election-2024.md

 And how could you not, in this case?

 There are only two people who might become President in 2025: Kamala Harris and Donald Trump.
-Even if you disagree with Harris's proposed policies, **only Harris** believes in [your right to disagree with them](https://www.threads.net/@kamalahq/post/DB4aHh4uP8l).
+Even if you disagree with Harris's proposed policies, **only Harris** believes in [your right to disagree with them][diagree].

 To support Trump would be to fall into the [paradox of tolerance][tolerance].
 We can't tolerate, we can't elect, a candidate who believes those who disagree with him are "[the enemy within][enemy-within]" and who tried to subvert democracy by engaging in [stochastic terrorism][terror] when [he lost last time][jan6].